Canon 1200D vs Nikon D600

 Review summary: Canon 1200D vs Nikon D600

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1200D or the Nikon D600 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 1200D: